MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/accessing-the-sensor-class-extension.md

 The sensor class extension (**ISensorClassExtension**) links your sensor driver and the Sensor APIs.
 Your driver uses it to accomplish the following:

-- Initialize and unitialize the sensor class extension
+- Initialize and uninitialize the sensor class extension
 - Raise events
 - Process WPD input/output control codes (IOCTLs)
 - Close UMDF file handles